ashwin-bitsathy/Api-for-code-excecution/README.md

 Api.py is used for code excecution and code validation and it checks for input and output test cases

-Output.txt is the testcase fo a code
+Output.txt is required output.

-out.txt is the output from the code.
+out.txt is the output from the code. obtained output

+in.txt provided input for the code